Kundan1406/Kundan1406/README.md

 - 👋 Hi, I’m Kundan Raj
-- 👀 I’m a Computer Science Engineering Student.
+- 👀 I’m engineering intern at Calsoft.
-- 🌱 I’m currently learning reactjs
+- 🌱 I’m currently learning Networking.
 - 💞️ I’m looking to collaborate on new project.

 <!---